 2. Braai (Grilled Meat)

 Braai is an authentic South African dish and cooking style.
 The word ‘braai’ refers to the grilling of meat or can be used in Afrikaans to denote barbecue or grill.
-So as the name implies, it is a dish often cooked on open fires during social events.
-Braais is a South African dish that brings families and friends together.
+As the name implies, it is a dish often cooked on open fires during social events.
+Braai is a South African dish that brings families and friends together.
 Common braai meats include skewers, lamb and chicken in the marinate, and boerewors (sausage).
-Because it makes for an authentic South African social event, invitees would regularly bring their own salads and meats to such events.
-Beyond the grilling process, there are tons of Braai-inspired dishes such as Braaibroodjie (or Barbecue Sandwich), which means filling thick slices of the white loaf with grilled meat and cheese.
-Often slices of onion and tomato may be added alongside chutney seasoned with salt and pepper.
-After putting the sandwich together, butter may be applied on all sides of the loaf, and then the sandwich is braised over mild coals until the cheese melts and the bread is crisp golden brown.
-Traditionally Braais are cooked over wood, but modern renditions use a charcoal stove.
+Because it makes for an authentic South African social event, guests would regularly bring their own salads and meat with them.
+Beyond the grilling process, there are tons of Braai-inspired dishes such as Braaibroodjie (or Barbecue Sandwich), which means filling thick slices of white loaf bread with grilled meat and cheese.
+Slices of onion and tomato may be added alongside chutney seasoned with salt and pepper.
+After putting the sandwich together, butter may be spread on all sides of the loaf, and then the sandwich is braised over mild coal heat, until the cheese melts and the bread is crisp golden brown.
+Traditionally, Braai is cooked over wood, but modern renditions use a charcoal stove.
 However, you should never host a Braai by barbecuing over the gas grill.
 The locals would say that it is the smoky flavor that makes Braais unique.